mcraiha/CommonSecrets/SPECIFICATIONS.md

 ###### Iterations

 Integer that tells how many iterations have to be done.
-Minimum value is 1, recommended is
+Minimum value is 1, recommended is something over 100 000

 #### Identifier